SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 One of the people responsible for the RUP fiasco repackaged it into a monstrous, fundamentally dishonest thing called [SAFe](https://www.lafable.com).
 Fool me once, shame on you.
 Fool me twice, shame on me.

+## About "Thought Leaders"

+* Q (from a LinkedIn user):
+   > many of the patterns mentioned in \[this\] article have been championed by Jeff Sutherland and other thought leaders.
+* A:
+   > Now you can be smarter than a "thought leader."

 ----

 ## "Scrum!"
 You keep using that word ...